Barry Jones (bishop)

+Early life and education

 Born in Rangiora, New Zealand, in 1941, Jones received his education at St Joseph's Convent Primary and St Bede's College, Christchurch.
 He studied for the priesthood at Holy Name Seminary (Christchurch), and at Holy Cross Seminary College, Mosgiel.

+Priesthood

 He was ordained a priest on 4 July 1966, aged 24, by Bishop Ashby.

+Episcopacy

-On 28 June 2006 he was appointed as Coadjutor Bishop of Christchurch, and consecrated on 4 October 2006.
+On 28 June 2006, Jones was appointed as Coadjutor Bishop of Christchurch, and consecrated on 4 October 2006.
 On 4 May 2007 Jones succeeded to the position of Bishop of Christchurch on the retirement of his predecessor John Cunneen.

 In 2015, he suffered a number of strokes and his health declined.
 He decided to step down when he turned 75.
 Following a heart attack, Jones died on 13 February 2016.